Lamotrigine for preventing seizures

 What if my child is sick (vomits)?

-- If your child is sick less than 30 minutes after taking a dose of lamotrigine, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Lamotrigine, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of lamotrigine, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Lamotrigine, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?